 Shelf life of oatmeal

 Every package of oatmeal should have a “best by” or “use by” date on it.
 That’s the recommended time within which the oatmeal should be consumed.
 In most cases it’s recommended by producers to use oatmeal within a year after the production date.
-That being said, you should be aware of the fact that, if stored properly, oatmeal can be stored for a lot longer, even more than a couple of years.
-It’s somewhat similar to sugar – if water won’t find its way somewhere near it, it’ll be fine for years.
+That being said, you should be aware that, if stored properly, oatmeal can be stored for a lot longer, even more than a couple of years.
+It’s somewhat similar to sugar – if water won’t get into the product, it’ll be fine for years.
 Please remember that it might, unlike sugar, slowly change its color, flavor or texture.
-It will be fine, but the quality of the product won’t necessarily be top-notch.
+It will be safe to eat, but the quality of the product won’t necessarily be same you’re used to.
+So even if you have no idea when if your oatmeal is technically expired (after it’s “best by” date), chances are it’s just fine.

 How to tell if oatmeal is bad